u-eff-gee/utr/README.md

 It was chosen to represent the parity of a state as the sign of the spin quantum number.
 Unfortunately, this makes it impossible to represent 0- states, because the number "-0" is the same as "+0".
 Therefore, the value "-0.1" represents a 0- state.

-A list of all implemented angular distributions can be found at the bottom of the `angdist.mac` sample macro for `AngularDistributionGenerator`.
+A list of all implemented angular distributions can be found at the bottom of the `angdist.mac` sample macro in `macros/examples` for `AngularDistributionGenerator`.

-The macro file `angdist.mac` in the `utr/` directory shows a commented example of the usage of `AngularDistributionGenerator`.
+The macro file `angdist.mac` in the `macros/examples` directory shows a commented example of the usage of `AngularDistributionGenerator`.

 ##### 2.3.2.3 Caveat: Multiple sources <a name="multiplesources"></a>